YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 That being said, we can see some signs that resemble underfitting: for example, the predictive mean does not pass through all the context points, despite there being no noise in the data-generating distribution.
 The underfitting becomes abundantly clear when considering more complicated kernels, such as a periodic kernel (i.e. GPs generating random periodic functions as seen in {ref}`Datasets Notebook <samples_from_gp>`).
-One thing we can notice about the ground truth GP is that it leverages the periodic structure, and  becomes confident about predictions at every period.
+One thing we can notice about the ground truth GP predictions is that it leverages the periodic structure in its predictions, and  becomes confident at every period upon observing data in one period.

 ```{figure} ../gifs/CNP_periodic.gif
 ---